gmbharath12/Personal-Website/ReadMe.txt

 A table with 3 columns and 3 Rows has been implemented.

 The Most suitable web browser for viewing the page is Google Chrome with Version 37.0.2062.124 m

-For Section 2 :
-Please refer the Word Document “SOA”.